 (1 tablespoon salt for adjusting saltiness)→ I didn’t use this salt because I didn’t want salty miso but little bit sweet one.

-* I bought a set of handmade miso paste, so koji was already mixed with salt.
-If you make miso paste from scratch preparing koji and salt separately, please mix those so well in advance.
+* I bought a set of handmade miso, so koji was already mixed with salt.
+If you make miso from scratch preparing koji and salt separately, please mix those so well in advance.

 1. Wash soybeans so well, and souse them in water for 24 hours.